 Partially retract the piston of the TissuePress to make room for the tissue.
 Unscrew the brown 'cap' with its array of 2 mm holes and place the tissue sample into the cavity of the Tissue press.
 If the tissue is partially fibrous or covered with a membrane, first trim off the tough or fatty parts.
 Fibrous tissue can interfere with the passage of the soft tissue through the press.

 Generally, the 2 mm array of holes molded into the press cap is used.
 If you choose to use the 500 micron stainless steel wire sieve, place it on the end of the press cylinder before screwing on the press cap.

 Screw down the piston to extrude the tissue.
 The dispersed tissue will exit the press having a paste-like texture.
 Depending on the amount of connective or fibrous tissue present in the sample, the yield of dispersed tissue will vary from 20-95%.

 You May Also Be Interested In...

-A low cost, disposable, tissue disperser for 100 mg or small samples of soft tissue (e.g., muscle, liver and brain).
+A low cost, disposable, tissue disperser for 100 mg or smaller samples of soft tissue (e.g., muscle, liver and brain).
+It also is ideal for mixing two liquids with different viscosity.
 The DuelingSyringes™ tissue disperser is a significant improvement over the classic two syringe and needle method of tissue dispersion.
 The needle is replaced with an embedded 500 micron stainless steel screen inside a 1 ml polycarbonate syringe.
 Manual passage of the sample back and forth through the screen is fast, gentle and efficient.
 The DuelingSyringes Tissue Disperser consists of a connected pair of 1 ml syringes, one having an embedded screen.
 Sold as five pairs per package.
 Read more >